 The University will assign the hours of work for Represented Temporary Employees.
 All hours worked in excess of forty (40) hours in a seven (7) day workweek will be considered overtime.
 Overtime hours will be compensated at a rate of one and one-half (1-1/2) times the employee’s regular rate of pay.

+Sick Leave

+Sick leave for represented temporary employees will be handled in accordance with University policy 407-07, Temporary Employment.

 Other Provisions

 The following articles in the Agreement apply to Represented Temporary Employees: